Natural Remedies for IBS: A Review of the Science

 - 8 A note on SIBO

-- 9 Summary of Herbal Medicines in IBS
+- 9 Summary of Natural Remedies in IBS

 An Overview of Irritable Bowel Syndrome (IBS)

 IBS is a chronic but episodic disorder of the bowels.
-The most common symptoms include abdominal pain, cramping or bloating, excess gas, mucus is the stool and diarrhea, constipation or alternating bouts of these conditions.
+The most common symptoms include abdominal pain, cramping or bloating, excess gas, mucus in the stool and diarrhea, constipation, or alternating bouts of these conditions.
 Most commonly, the abdominal discomfort is relieved by passing stool.